 Thorns

 Thorns is a special "offensive" stat that lets you deal damage to enemies when they hit you.
 Damage dealt is increased by a portion of your primary Core Stat.
-Thorns can roll on Chests, Pants, Shield and you can also boost your Thorns by certain skills and passives.
+Thorns can roll on Chests, Pants, Amulets, and Shields, and you can also boost your Thorns with certain skills and passives.

 Summary

-In Diablo 4 there's a lot of stats you can get from items, passives and even skills.
+In Diablo 4 there are a lot of stats you can get from items, passives and even skills.
 These stats improve your character in different ways and stacking the right amount of right stats can be pivotal for your success in the game.

 Credits